chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 Model Parameters
 ----------------

 Here, we use the ASC with the dynamic load balancing, using the same load balancing parameters.
-In this case, the mobility status of the cells from the ASC will influence the weight, i.e. the computational contribution, of the cell in the load balancing evaluation.
+In this case, the mobility status of the cells from the ASC will influence the weight, i.e. the computational contribution of the cell in the load balancing evaluation.
 The additional parameters for `active` cells `weight factor` is :math:`0.7`, and the `inactive` cells `weight factor` is :math:`0.5`, while the mobile cells always have a fixed weight factor of :math:`1`.

 .. code-block:: text